MicrosoftARMAssembler/Hyperspace/README.md

 | **VAD Allocation** | A backup if you want to switch from Remap | [View Code](./library/main.cxx#L482-492) |

 ## Dumper
-Angel Engine Dumper captures and decrypts pages from a target process protected by EasyAntiCheat. <br />
+Hyperspace Dumper captures and decrypts pages from a target process protected by EasyAntiCheat. <br />
 The dumper iterates through all pages in the target process, leveraging EAC to decrypt encrypted pages:

 1. **Page Enumeration** - Scans all pages in the process image